Wectro20/Python-labs/README.txt

-The code will comming soon later
+The code will comming soon